 What do you do when you get invited on a four-day sojourn to visit The Royal Livingstone Victoria Falls Zambia Hotel by Anantara?
 You pack with lightning speed and wait at the airport, passport in hand.
 Heléne Ramackers was fortunate to visit one of the shiniest jewels on the Anantara crown.

 I’ve always wondered what all the fuss is about whenever someone waxes lyrical about the Victoria Falls.
-Seen one waterfall, seen them all … When the opportunity presented itself to go and see one of the Seventh Natural Wonders of the World, I didn’t hesitate.
+Seen one waterfall, seen them all … When the opportunity presented itself to go and see one of the Seven Natural Wonders of the World, I didn’t hesitate.
 Thanks to Minor Hotels, my trip was arranged in record time and I set off for the heart of Africa.

 My flight from Cape Town to Johannesburg connected me onto Harry Mwaangwa Nkumbula International Airport, where the sweltering heat engulfs you when you step off the plane.
 A long line through customs and passport control has you thanking your lucky stars that there is some form of ventilation in the airport building.
 “Welcome to Zambia” a friendly customs official announces as he stamps my passport and I point myself in the direction of the luggage carousel.
 I have little hope that my suitcase has winged its way to my final point of arrival as the plane had a technical problem in Cape Town and we got bumped onto an already full flight.
 How they managed to identify my luggage and put in on the correct flight is a miracle in itself but there it is – my suitcase!